silnrsi/font-awami/documentation/developer/dev11_testing.md

 ![FTML table](images/FTMLrow_dual.png)

-The "basic characters" are the expected ones: beh, jeem, sad, seen, tah, ain, feh, lam, meem, kaf, heh-doachashmee, heh-goal, alef, dal, reh, qaf, waw, bariyeh, chotiyeh, noon, and teh-marbuta.
-These are divided into dual-connecting and right-connecting groups.
-All other characters are associated with one of the basic characters.
-There is a group of initial/medial forms that are associated with a different basic form from the final (e.g., noonIM is an alternate of beh, qafIM is an alternate of feh, etc.).
+The "basic characters" are the expected ones: beh, jeem, sad, seen, tah, ain, feh, lam, meem, kaf, heh-doachashmee, heh-goal (dual-connecting);and alef, dal, reh, qaf, waw, bariyeh, chotiyeh, noon, and teh-marbuta (right-connecting).
+All other ("alternate") characters are associated with one of the basic characters.
+There is a group of initial/medial-only forms that are associated with a different basic form from the final (e.g., noonIM is an alternate of beh, qafIM is an alternate of feh, etc.).

-For **basicforms** mode, the only modification that is needed is to change some of the kaf sequences to use gaf instead.
+For **basicforms** mode, the only modification that is needed is to duplicate some of the kaf sequences and change them to use gaf.

 For **allbasechars** mode, we cycle through all the sequences and replace most of the basic characters with an alternate form.
 For instance, we replace instances of beh with teh, dotless-beh, tteheh, teh3down, etc; we replace jeem with hah, khah, tcheh, dyeh, etc. The goal is not to include every combination but make sure both basic and alternate characters are included.
 Note that the structure and contents of the **basicforms** and **allbasechars** files are similar, the difference is that **allbasechars** includes a wider variety of characters.

+For **allbasecharforms** mode, we duplicate every sequence as many times as is needed to substitute every alternate character.
+We also create groups for every alternate character: "Alef form sequences," "Alef madda form sequences," "Alef wasla form sequences," etc.

 ![Output for basicforms vs. allbasechars](images/FTML_BasicVsAllChars.png)